cypress-io/cypress-documentation/source/guides/dashboard/runs.md

 - **Video:** The recorded video scrubbed to the point of failure in the test.

 {% imgTag /img/dashboard/failures-of-recorded-run.png "failure tab" %}

+# Cancel run

+You can cancel a run currently in progress from the Dashboard.
+Runs can only be canceled by members of the project.

+**To cancel a run**

+- Click on a run in progress from the run list
+- Click on **{% fa fa-ban %} Cancel run** in the upper-right corner of the run details page
+- Click **Yes, cancel this run** to confirm. **Note: this cannot be undone**

+{% video local /img/snippets/cancelling-run.mp4 %}

+**What happens when a run is canceled?**

+- The run status will update to canceled.
+- A message will appear on the run details page showing the time of cancellation and the user that canceled the run.
+- The run will display as **Canceled** in the associated GitHub pull request if {% url "GitHub Integration" github-integration %} is enabled.
+- Any tests recorded to completion will be available to view in the run details page.
+- Any tests recorded to completion will still count towards your monthly test recording limit.
+- If you have Analytics enabled, canceled runs will appear in the {% url "Runs over time" analytics#Runs-over-time %} chart.
+- Any incomplete calls to {% url "`cypress run --record`" command-line#cypress-run %} for the run will be marked as canceled and not run.
+- Any existing calls to {% url "`cypress run --record`" command-line#cypress-run %} for the run will exit with an error similar to the one shown below.
+  {% imgTag /img/dashboard/cancel-run-error.png "cancel-run-error" width-600 %}

+# Archive run

+Runs that have been canceled or are in an errored state can be archived from the Dashboard.

+**To archive a run**

+- In the cancellation or error message, click **Archive this run**.
+  {% imgTag /img/dashboard/archive-run-within-cancelation-msg.png "cancel-run-error" %}

+**What happens when a run is archived?**

+- The archived run will no longer display in the runs list or {% url "Analytics" analytics %} reporting.
+- Archived runs can be accessed by the URL to that run.
+The format is:
+  `https://dashboard.cypress.io/projects/{project ID}/runs/{run number}`
+- Any tests recorded to the Dashboard will still count towards your monthly test recording limit, even when it has been archived.

+**To restore an archived run**

+- Visit the archived run.
+The archived run can be accessed by the URL of the run.
+The format is:
+  `https://dashboard.cypress.io/projects/{project ID}/runs/{run number}`
+- Click **{% fa fa-history %} Restore from archive**
+  {% imgTag /img/dashboard/restore-from-archive.png "restore-from-archive" %}